slawekzachcial/gha-token/README.md

 ## Releases

 Looking for pre-built binaries?
 You can find them on the [Releases](https://github.com/slawekzachcial/gha-token/releases) page.
-Currently 64-bit Linux and MacOS are available.
+Currently 64-bit Linux, MacOS and Windows are available.

 ## Generating JWT Tokens